hashicorp/terraform/website/docs/language/modules/testing-experiment.html.md

-Both of these approaches have both advantages and disadvantages, and so it's likely that both will coexist for different situations, but the community efforts have already explored the external-language testing model quite deeply while the Terraform-integrated testing model has not yet been widely trialled.
+Both of these approaches have both advantages and disadvantages, and so it's likely that both will coexist for different situations, but the community efforts have already explored the external-language testing model quite deeply while the Terraform-integrated testing model has not yet been widely trialed.
 For that reason, the current iteration of the module testing experiment is aimed at trying to make the Terraform-integrated approach more accessible so that more module authors can hopefully try it and share their experiences.